Here is a possible scenario: you can't hear anything when you put the telephone to one of your ears.

 5th Nerve Loss.
 Loss of sensation to the face and eye is not only disturbing, but it is also potentially dangerous.

 The cornea of the eye can be injured when sensation is lost, causing loss of vision.

 Swallowing Nerve Loss (9th and 10th nerves).
 Loss of ability to swallow effectively may lead to aspiration pneumonia when secretions and food travel into the lungs rather than down the esophagus.

-- If a tumor were to continue to grow or recur, future surgery in the area of radiation would be difficult, because of local radiation changes (scarring) to the surround tissues and nerves.
+If a tumor were to continue to grow or recur, future surgery in the area of radiation would be difficult, because of local radiation changes (scarring) to the surrounding tissues and nerves.